2018 Women's March: Virginia

 In Carytown in Richmond, the capital of the Commonwealth of Virginia, newly elected Governor Ralph Northam participated in the Women's March.
 The crowd of over 1,000 individuals broke into cheers when the governor donned a pink pussy hat and when a woman ran down the middle of the street carrying a pink flag with the word "resist".
 Other large demonstrations were held throughout Virginia in resistance to the presidency of Donald Trump and comments concerning sexual harassment and immigration, as well as recently made administrative decisions regarding those topics made by Donald Trump.

 Mar-a-lago

 Hundreds of protesters marched outside Mar-a-Lago in Palm Beach, Florida, although the President was not there as planned, due to the government shutdown.

 Alaska

 Marches and rallies took place across Alaska.

 Rome

-It's estimated that thousands of people marched in Rome.
+It is estimated that thousands of people marched in Rome.
 Speakers included Asia Argento.

 Las Vegas

 On January 21, the organization Women's March Incorporated hosted a rally, Power to the Polls, in Las Vegas.
 The event highlighted their launch of the national voter registration tour to get a million new voters registered.
 Flipping battleground swing states (such as Nevada) in the 2018 midterm elections was one of the main goals.